Russia says it repels new Belgorod border attacks, blasts rock the region | Law-Order

 Ukraine denies its military is involved in the incursions into Belgorod and says they are conducted by Russian volunteer fighters.
 Moscow blames Ukrainian "terrorists" for targeting Russia's western border.
 Russian officials say the group of fighters is a proxy run by Ukraine.

 Russian army units, border guards and units of the Federal Security Service repelled the first attack at around 0100 GMT as two units with vehicles and tanks tried to penetrate the border near Novaya Tavolzhanka and Shebekino, the defence ministry said, adding there were three attacks from the Ukrainian side.
-More than 30 Ukrainian fighters were killed and four armoured vehicles were destroyed, the ministry said.
+More than 50 Ukrainian fighters were killed and four armoured vehicles were destroyed, the ministry said.
+It added that up to 70 fighters, five tanks and four armoured vehicles were involved in the attack.

 BORDER ATTACK Reuters was able to verify video footage which showed damaged military targets near Shebekino but not the date of the images.